A metric for sets of trajectories that is practical and mathematically consistent: Numerical results: Optimal tradeoff curves

-To the best of our knowledge, $\mathcal{D}_{comp}$ is the first similarity measure that is a mathematical metric and deals with identity switches in an optimal way while being computable in polynomial time.
-In particular, we can use it to generate optimal tradeoff curves between $dist$ and $swi$ (c.f.
-Theorem \ref{th:optimal_tradeoff}).
+To the best of our knowledge, $\mathcal{D}_{comp}$ is the first measure that is a metric, can be computed in polynomial time and, in addition, deals with the tradeoff between distance cost and switching cost optimally.
+In this sense, $\mathcal{D}_{comp}$ (and future variants) is the best metric we can hope for (cf. Section \ref{sec:main_results}).

-To illustrate this point we now use $\mathcal{D}_{comp}$ to assess the closeness between sets $A$ and $B$ both synthetically generated and coming from a tracking application and compare it with MOTP.
-We make the comparison through $dist$-$swi$ tradeoff plots.
-For $\mathcal{D}_{comp}$ we use the extended Euclidean metric for $d^+$, the component-wise $1$-norm for $\|.\|$ and the tradeoff curve is parametrized by a multiplying factor $\alpha > 0$ that we put in front of the switch term.
-For the MOTP, we compute the value for and $swi$ in the same way as for $\mathcal{D}_{comp}$ but using the MOT heuristic association between $A$ and $B$ described in Definition \ref{def:MOT_association}.
-The MOTP tradeoff curve is parameterized by $thr$.
+To illustrate this optimal tradeoff, we build and compare tradeoff curves obtained from $\mathcal{D}_{comp}$ and MOTP.
+A \emph{tradeoff curve} is a set of points $(swi,dist)$ where $swi$ and $dist$ are computed using \eqref{eq:swi_for_Dcomp} and \eqref{eq:dist_for_Dcomp}.
+For $\mathcal{D}_{comp}$, we obtain the different points along the curve by changing $\alpha > 0$ in \eqref{eq:Dcompwithscaling}.
+For MOTP we generate the tradeoff curve by changing $thr_{MOT}$.
+We do this for both synthetic and real data.
+We use the Euclidean metric for $d^+$ and the component-wise $1$-norm for the matrix norm $\|.\|$.

-A direct interpretation of our results is that $\mathcal{D}_{comp}$ is better than MOTP.
-However, a more important interpretation of our results is that $\mathcal{D}_{comp}$ builds better associations between $A$ and $B$ than the greedy associations that are widely used in the literature and the non-greedy association that do not allow switches, like in OSPA.
-Because of this, most measures of accuracy, that are dependent on first establishing a correspondence between $A$ and $B$, might be improved if we use the association that $\mathcal{D}_{comp}$ builds.
-Therefore, although we restrict our numerical comparison to MOTP, indeed it is one of the most widely used metrics in computer vision, we can use our work to also improve, for example, Multiple Object Tracking Accuracy (MOTA), False Alarms per Frame, Ratio of Mostly Tracked trajectories, Ratio of Mostly Lost trajectories, number of False Positives, number of False Negatives, number of ID Switches, number of tracks Fragmentation and many of the measures in \cite{rothrock2000performance,gorji2011performance}.
+The direct interpretation of our results is that $\mathcal{D}_{comp}$ is better than MOTP.
+However, the important underlying fact is that $\mathcal{D}_{comp}$ builds better associations than (i) the heuristics widely used in the literature, e.g. the CLEAR MOT, and (ii) the optimal associations before our work that do not allow switches, e.g. OSPA-ST. Therefore, although we restrict the comparison to MOTP, we can show similar improvement over many measures that first establish a heuristic association between $A$ and $B$.
+For example, Multiple Object Tracking Accuracy (MOTA), False Alarms per Frame, Ratio of Mostly Tracked trajectories, Ratio of Mostly Lost trajectories, the number of False Positives, number of False Negatives, number of ID Switches, the number of tracks Fragmentation and many of the measures listed in \cite{rothrock2000performance} and \cite{gorji2011performance}.